Not only does the Albanian Riviera have some of the best beaches in Albania, but the country as a whole has an amazing coastline.

 It’s so easy to spend the whole day soaking up the sun and atmosphere here.
 Click here to find Pulebardha on the map.

 Here are answers to some commonly asked questions about visiting the beautiful beaches in Albania.

 I’d say the glorious water and unspoiled nature of Gjipe Beach make it one of the top beaches in the country.
 This is a tough question because the Albanian Riviera is home to some of the most beautiful beaches in Albania.

 Yes, although the majority are pebbly.
-It’s rare to find a real sandy beach as most are fine pebbly beaches if anything.
-If it’s specifically sand you’re after, Narte Beach, (north of Vlore), is a great option.
+It’s hard to find a real sandy beach as most are fine pebbly beaches, if anything.
+If it’s specifically sand you’re after, Narte Beach (north of Vlore) is a great option.

 I was completely taken by surprise by the Albanian coastline, and I loved exploring the best Albania beaches.

 The rugged scenery, white sand, pebbles, and striking turquoise and green waters have left me speechless.
 The water is so clear and vibrant that you could be mistaken for thinking you’re in Asia or Central America.